 How to write a good cover letter

-The top of your cover letter is where the person reading your letter will look first, so place your contact details in this area using an eye-catching cover letter header.
+The top of your cover letter is where the reader will look first.
+Place your contact details in this area using an eye-catching cover letter header so they quickly internalise your name.

 - Name: First and last name (middle name optional).